Emrul-Hasan-Emon/Java-Code-Convention/README.md

 # Chapter - 2: File Names
 <ol>
-  Java source code is generally saved with the .java suffix.
+  <li>Java source code is generally saved with the .java suffix.</li>
-  Java bytecode is generally saved with the .class suffix.
+  <li>Java bytecode is generally saved with the .class suffix.</li>
-  For makefiles, gnumake is used to build software.
+  <li>For makefiles, gnumake is used to build software.</li>
-  README consists of text which summarises the contents of a particular directory.
+  <li>README consists of text which summarises the contents of a particular directory.</li>
 </ol>